Tools

 • Accounting and advisory practices

-That's a sharply different requirements set from internal-team project management — and it's why so many firms outgrow generic tools the moment they pass 10 or 15 employees.
+That's a sharply different requirements set from internal-team project management, and it's why so many firms outgrow generic tools the moment they pass 10 or 15 employees.

 When you evaluate project management software for a services firm, these are the eight capabilities that separate a tool you'll keep from one you'll rip out in 18 months.

+2. Time tracking linked to budgets and invoicing.
 Logged hours need to flow into project budgets and invoicing in real time, with billable and non-billable cleanly separated.
-If your team logs time in one tool and your project margin is calculated in another, you'll always be looking at last month's reality — not this week's.
+If your team logs time in one tool and your project margin is calculated in another, you're always looking at last month's reality, not this week's.

+3. Resource and capacity planning.
 You need a portfolio-level view of who's allocated, who's free, and who's overbooked across every active engagement.
 Without it, you over-promise on new work, under-deliver on existing work, and burn out your most senior people.

-Resource planning isn't an enterprise feature anymore — it's table stakes the moment you cross 10 billable people.
+4. Project profitability and budget vs. actuals.
 Margin visibility per engagement is what separates a managed services business from a busy one.
 Your software should answer "how is this client tracking against budget right now?" without anyone exporting to a spreadsheet.
-Real-time margin signals let you intervene early — adjusting scope, repricing, or reallocating resources — instead of finding out at quarter-close that two clients lost you money.

-Client onboarding, weekly status updates, approval requests, recurring handoffs between teams — these are the operational tax that consumes founder hours.
-Software that lets you automate them reliably (without writing code or maintaining brittle Zapier flows) is what frees up leadership to actually lead.
+6. Workflow automation for repetitive delivery steps.
+Client onboarding, weekly status updates, approval requests, recurring handoffs between teams: these are the operational tax that consumes founder hours.
+Automating them reliably, without writing code or maintaining brittle Zapier flows, is what frees up leadership to actually lead.

-Internal team, freelancers, contractors, clients — they all need to see different things.
+7. Granular permissions and access control.
+Internal team, freelancers, contractors, and clients all need to see different things.
 Role-based permissions aren't enough; you need field-level control so a client can see project status without seeing internal margin commentary.

-The wrong permission model is how confidential information ends up in the wrong inbox.
+8. Adaptability to your delivery model.
 Your firm's way of working is your competitive advantage.
-The software needs to bend to fit it — not the other way around.
-That means custom fields, custom workflows, custom views, and the ability to evolve the system as your services evolve.
-Without engineering.
-The firms that win are the ones who codify their unique approach into their operating system, not the ones who flatten themselves to fit someone else's template.
+The software needs to bend to fit it, not the other way around.
+That means custom fields, custom workflows, custom views, and the ability to evolve the system as your services evolve, without engineering.

 Most "best of" lists treat every tool as one big category and let you compare features.
 That's not useful.
 The real choice is between three fundamentally different types of software, each with a different philosophy about how a services firm should operate.
-Get the category wrong and no feature comparison will save you.

 1. Generic work management tools